The stability of propagating plane inertial waves in rotating fluids: Floquet stability analysis of an inertial wave

-We first examine the effect of varying the dimensionless wave frequency $\omega/2\Omega$, or equivalently the angle $\theta$ between $\bs{k}$ and $\bs{\Omega}$.
+We first vary the dimensionless wave frequency $\omega/2\Omega$, or equivalently the angle $\theta$ between $\bs{k}$ and $\bs{\Omega}$.
 Figure \ref{fig:omega_scan} shows Floquet stability diagrams for primary waves with frequencies $\omega/2\Omega=0.17,0.71,0.98$, (angles $\theta=80^\circ,45^\circ, 10^\circ$), all with the same amplitude $A'=0.3$ and helicity $s=1$.
-The Floquet diagrams show the maximum growth rate $\sigma^{\max}$ obtained at each horizontal wavenumber $\alpha,\beta$ using the numerical Floquet solver with $N=128$ modes.
-The growth rate is normalized by $A'|\omega|$ and the Floquet parameter is fixed to $\gamma=0$.
-A characteristic feature of these plots is the ribbon patterns of the most unstable horizontal wavenumbers.
-The center of each ribbon corresponds to an exact resonance of the PSI at small amplitudes $A'\ll1$, which is confirmed by an asymptotic analysis in Appendix \ref{ap:PSI} (see Fig. \ref{fig:PSI}).
-One can see that the orientations of the most unstable horizontal wavenumbers has a strong dependence on the primary wave frequency.
+The Floquet diagrams show the maximum normalized growth rate $\sigma^{\max}/A'|\omega|$ obtained at each horizontal wave vector with components $\alpha,\beta$ using the numerical Floquet solver with $N=128$ modes and a fixed Floquet parameter $\gamma=0$ (the dimensional growth rate is related to the non-dimensional growth rate by $\sigma=\sigma' |\omega|$).
+A characteristic feature of these plots is the ribbon patterns of the most unstable horizontal wave vectors.
+The center of each ribbon corresponds to an exact resonance of the PSI at small amplitudes $A'\ll1$, which is confirmed by an asymptotic analysis in Appendix \ref{ap:PSI} (see Figure~\ref{fig:PSI}).
+One can see that the orientations of the most unstable horizontal wave vectors have a strong dependence on the primary wave frequency.
 Lower frequency waves ($\bs k$ nearly orthogonal to $\bs\Omega$) are more unstable to perturbations with wavevectors in the $\hat{\bs{y}}$ direction (with $\alpha\sim0$), orthogonal to the $\bs k-\bs\Omega$ plane.
-In contrast, higher frequency waves ($\bs k$ nearly parallel to $\bs \Omega$) are unstable to perturbations whose wavenumbers orientations are more isotopically distributed in the plane perpendicular to $\bs k$.
+In contrast, higher frequency waves ($\bs k$ nearly parallel to $\bs \Omega$) are unstable to perturbations whose wave vector orientation is more isotopically distributed in the plane perpendicular to $\bs k$.
 This is in agreement with the linear stability analysis in the short-wavelength limit in \cite[][see also Appendix~\ref{ap:PSI}]{Mora2021}.

-While these results are shown only for $\gamma=0$, we have found that $\gamma\neq0$ slightly changes the locations of the ribbons but does not change the observed trends with $\omega$ and $A'$.
+While the above results are for $\gamma=0$, a non-zero Floquet parameter does not change the trends observed with $\omega$ and $A'$.
+Physically, $\gamma$ accounts for modes that are not periodic along $\hat \phi$ with the primary wave's wavelength.
+Since the Floquet parameter is bounded as $0\leq\gamma<1$, varying $\gamma$ slightly shifts the instability ribbons in the $\alpha-\beta$ plane at large wavenumbers ($\alpha^2+\beta^2\gg\gamma^2$); however, it does not affect the maximum value of the growth rate (Appendix~\ref{ap:PSI}).
+This can be observed in Floquet diagrams (Figure~\ref{fig:gamma_scan}) where $\gamma$ is varied for the $\omega/2\Omega=0.71$ wave.